 Plantain is edible, the leaves having a strong taste and a slight bitterness.
 Young leaves can be enjoyed chopped up in a salad, used to make an energizing, phytochemical-rich green juice (like I do with violet leaves), or added to green smoothies.
 More mature leaves can be steamed as a cooked green and enjoyed once the leaf fibers are removed.

 Seeds can be chewed fresh off the stalk!
-The high mucilage content of the seeds are good for the digestive system, soothing and cooling tissues and gently relieving constipation as a bulk laxative (consumed with plenty of water).
+The high mucilage content of the seeds is good for the digestive system, soothing and cooling tissues and gently relieving constipation as a bulk laxative (consumed with plenty of water).
 In fact, the husks of psyllium seeds, which are a widely used bulk laxative, are also a Plantago species (P. ovata).
 Plantain is also effective in the case of diarrhea, absorbing excess water.

 Plantain’s demulcent and astringency properties make it a soothing and toning tonic for the digestive system, relieving inflammation, irritation, and spasm.
 The same properties recommend it for soothing the urinary tract during infections or the respiratory system during colds, coughs, or allergies (McIntyre, n.d.).